Rule of Faith: Fourth century usage

+Some theologians use "analogy" as an alias for "rule" rather than its modern sense of comparison.

 Catholic usage

 Pope Pius XII in Humani generis used the term analogy of faith to say that Holy Scripture should be interpreted according to the mind of the Church, not that the teaching of the Church and Fathers should be interpreted by some theorised norm of the Scriptures.